Corporate Fact Sheet

 To expand on the ADCETRIS opportunity, we are conducting a broad clinical development program to evaluate its therapeutic potential in earlier lines of its approved indications as well as in a range of other lymphoma and non-lymphoma settings.

 Seattle Genetics is jointly developing ADCETRIS in collaboration with Takeda Pharmaceutical Company.
 Under the collaboration, Seattle Genetics has full commercialization rights to ADCETRIS in the United States and Canada.
 Takeda has exclusive rights to commercialize the product candidate in all other countries.

 Seattle Genetics was founded in 1998 and is headquartered in Bothell, Washington, a suburb of Seattle.
 The company completed an initial public offering in March 2001, and is traded on the Nasdaq Stock Market under the symbol SGEN.
-We have approximately 600 employees throughout the United States, all with a passion for helping people living with cancer.
+We have more than 650 employees throughout the United States, all with a passion for helping people living with cancer.